austinchristopher/watson-data-kits/index.md

 ## Step 1: Request the default JSON response for any provided location.
 {: #step-1}

-1. Find a pair of Latitude and Longitude coordinates (in Decimal Degrees) of any location you would like to test.
-Below are Latitude and Longitude values for San Francisco for your convenience.
+1. Find a pair of `latitude` and `longitude` coordinates (in Decimal Degrees) of any location you would like to test.
+Below are `latitude` and `longitude values for San Francisco for your convenience.

     ```javascript
     {